D2KLab/sumly/README.md

 # Transformed Based Bert Model

 You can find Transformed based solution in **Main.ipynb**.
 You can run directly on Colaboratory.
-Since Colab supports GPU we run our model on Colab. if you need help with Colab read my: https://medium.com/@rizvansaatov94/how-to-import-data-to-google-colab-for-the-beginner-6a311f051279
+Since Colab supports GPU we run our model on Colab. if you need help with Colab read this short article: https://medium.com/@rizvansaatov94/how-to-import-data-to-google-colab-for-the-beginner-6a311f051279

 # BertViz